DirtyHarryLYL/SymNet/README.md

 # SymNet
 As a part of [HAKE](http://hake-mvig.cn/) project (HAKE-Object).

-This is the code accompanying the CVPR2020 paper: Symmetry and Group in Attribute-Object Compositions. [[Arxiv](url)]
+This is the code accompanying the CVPR2020 paper: Symmetry and Group in Attribute-Object Compositions. [[arXiv](url)]

 *Yong-Lu Li, Yue Xu, Xiaohan Mao, Cewu Lu*